okeuday/pest/README.markdown

 Erlang/OTP version 19.0 and higher is required.
 If beam files are used, they must have been compiled with the `debug_info` option to provide the `abstract_code` used by pest.erl.
-However, pest.erl also consumes Erlang source code, including escript files.
+However, pest.erl also consumes Erlang source code, including Erlang source escript files.
 If beam files are available, it is best to use the beam files with pest.erl due to how the Erlang compiler preprocessor and optimizations can influence function calls.

 Please feel free to contribute!
 To add security problems to the scan insert information into the [list of checks](https://github.com/okeuday/pest/blob/master/pest.erl#L122-L216).